Shakathesaint/dualsense-edge-profile-web-application/README.md

 - **PlayStation Accessories-Style UI** - Complete visual redesign matching Sony's PlayStation Accessories app aesthetic.
 Dark theme with a modern CSS variable system for consistent styling.

+- **Progressive Web App (PWA)** - Install the application on your desktop or mobile device for a native-like experience.
+Works completely offline after the first load—no internet connection required to configure your controller.

+### Install as App

+This application can be installed as a standalone app on your device:

+1. Open the application in **Chrome** or **Edge**.
+2. Look for the **Install** icon (⊕) in the address bar.
+3. Click **Install** and the app will open in its own window.

+Once installed, the app works **fully offline**.
+You can disconnect from the internet and still configure your DualSense Edge controller.

 ---

 ### Functionality